krbnite/GoogleDeveloperScholarship2018/Round1/Supplementary-Courses/Intro-to-JavaScript/Lesson05__Functions.md

 myFcn = lambda x: x*x
 ```

+Later on in the lesson, I learned that this technique is called
+a "function expression."
+It assigns an anonymous function to a variable.

 ## Function Definition: Method 2
-This is the way they showed in the course.
+This is the way they showed how to define a function in the course.
+This technique
+is called "function declaration."
+All function declarations in a script a hoisted
+to the top (see section on hoisting below); this is not true of function expressions.

 JavaScript:
 ```js